 General Motors has filed to trademark the term “Vehicle Intelligent Platform (VIP)”, GM Authority has uncovered.

-As of this writing, the Detroit-based automaker has filed the applications in Canada and Uruguay.
+As of this writing, the Detroit-based automaker has filed the applications in the United States, Canada and Uruguay.
 The Canadian application was filed on February 27th, 2020 while the Uruguay application was filed on March 2nd, 2020.

 |Application||Office||Date Filed||Serial Number|